-This easy veggie side is also stellar as an appetizer.
+This easy butternut squash recipe is also stellar as an appetizer.
 Plus, you get an antioxidant punch from the pomegranate juice.

 Butternut squash is a good source of fiber and pretty filling (plus it's so tasty), so I love to come up with new ways to enjoy it.
 I had some pomegranate juice on hand, so I decided to combine it with lemon juice and vanilla extract to create a no-sugar-added sauce for roasted squash.

 I have to admit that it was around lunchtime when I was getting busy in the kitchen, so I served myself a big scoop of this squash with my lunch.
 If it's not mealtime, the squash also makes a fabulous appetizer.
 Simply skewer it, place it on a platter, and you have probably the healthiest appetizer that came to the party!